Author: admin

 I reconstruct the narratives of anonymous individuals from online discussion forums, using actors as my medium.

-In Atlas of Emotions, Jari Silomäki investigates the turning points in the lives of people who post on internet discussion forums from behind their alter-ego screen names.
-Silomäki went deep into the archives of the internet, spending hundreds of hours searching for the writings of anonymous people from around the world.
+In Atlas of Emotions, Jari Silomäki investigates turning points in the lives of people who write on internet discussion forums from behind alter-ego screen names.
+He delved deeply into online archives, spending hundreds of hours searching for the writings of anonymous individuals from around the world.

-Silomäki strives to present some central strain in each writer’s life, and to repeat the feelings and events of the original post as accurately as possible.
-Silomäki edited the internet posts together into a manuscript and staged the authors’ homes in his studio, based on clues in the texts themselves.
-Actors then interpreted the reimagined scenes.
+Silomäki seeks to identify a central thread in each writer’s life and to reproduce the emotions and events described in the original posts as accurately as possible.
+He edited the forum texts into a manuscript and staged the authors’ homes in his studio, drawing on clues found within the writings themselves.
+Actors then interpreted these reimagined scenes.

-The writings on the surface of the work are extracts from the lives of anonymous people, in their own native languages.
-Sílomäki has blurred, altered, and edited some details to protect the identities of the writers.
-The work transports the viewer from the general to the specific and private: people’s fears, desires, and dreams.
-It is important to Silomäki to expand the concept of a documentary and to globally record events and emotions of our times.
+The texts that appear on the surface of the work are extracts from the lives of anonymous individuals, presented in their native languages.
+Silomäki has blurred, altered, and edited certain details in order to protect the writers’ identities.
+The work moves the viewer from the general to the specific and intimate — towards people’s fears, desires, and dreams.
+Central to Silomäki’s practice is an effort to expand the notion of documentary and to record, on a global scale, the events and emotions of our time.

 “ My army buddy is a masculine man, tall and handsome, full of attraction.
 I have seen women show interest before he said a word.
 When the man starts a conversation, the woman is sold right away.
 And not just any woman, but a smart and beautiful older woman.
 When my army buddy has sex, it’s not an experiment.
 He hasn’t taken anyone’s virginity and he never cheated on his partner.